liteman/AmazonS3_Scripts/readme.txt

 To get your Access Key ID and the associated secret key- follow the steps here: https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html

 The SHA256 hash of the zip file will be used as destination "folder" name in the S3 Bucket.
-The destination file will always be named "report.zip" (This is a NetRecon Splunk App dependency)

 For tracking/reporting purposes, a customer name must be specified on the command-line.
 This will associate the SHA256 hash with a customer.
 The customer name will be added to the Metadata of the uploaded file.